 Making changes can be hard.
 Is there an area of your life that you would like to change?

 Ever tried to break an unhealthy habit such as smoking?
-Or attempted to start a new and healthy routine – like a morning jog?
+Or attempted to start a new and healthy routine – like a morning walk or jog?
 Many of us attempt to change, make some progress but end up in the same spot we started in.
 In this section we give you a few ideas that can help you to make that change.

-Talking about change
+Talking about change – what’s important

 Unsure about making changes?

 Making changes can be hard, and to be successful you have to be confident that you are making the right change, for the right reasons.
-The image below can help you think this through.
-Try talking about it with a friend or family member.

 (Source: Heart Foundation: Taking Control)

-Talk success - What makes a difference?
+What makes a difference?

 Decided to make a change?
 Whether it’s related to your health, wealth or happiness there are common factors which have been shown to increase success: